shaunkapla/linkedin-job-filter/README.md

 7. The extension should now load and you can test it on LinkedIn job search pages

+8. If it doesn't load the first time, try doing these steps again.
+This has been a working problem and I don't think there is a solution.

 ### From Source (Developer)

 1. Clone this repository: